 An unsecured credit card, meanwhile, is the type of credit card you're probably familiar with.
 It means that you apply for the credit card, and if you're approved, you can use the credit card to pay for whatever you want - without having to fork over a deposit first.

-Obviously, most or all people would rather have an unsecured credit card instead of a secured credit card, but if you do have a lousy credit score, or a very low credit score due to not having ever had a credit card, having a secured credit card is a good way to get on the path toward successfully applying for an unsecured credit card.
+Obviously, most or all people would rather have an unsecured credit card instead of a secured credit card, but if you do have a lousy credit score, or a very low credit score due to not having had a credit card, having a secured credit card is a good way to get on the path toward successfully applying for an unsecured credit card.

 Do secured credit cards build credit?